|

 (Tune: It's a Long Way to Tipperary)

-It's a long way to Andover Grade School.
+a long way to Andover Grade School.

 It's a long way to go.